 Thinking I would book Hawaii or London, he was surprised when I booked us on an adventure trip to gorgeous Jackson Hole, Wyoming.

-Upon arrival at their contemporary airport, I was shocked at how small it was, but the rustic beauty was overwhelming.
+Upon arrival at Jackson Hole’s contemporary airport, I was shocked at how small it was, but the rustic beauty was overwhelming.
 Eddie and I rented a car and headed out for our first stop, four heavenly days at the Four Seasons Resort.

 The shops are very artsy and pricey; I never would have guessed that Jackson Hole was so cosmopolitan.
 An antler light fixture we saw was around was $4,000.
-Though we did not partake, taking a ride in a stagecoach around town looked like a lot of fun.
+Though we did not partake, taking a ride on a stagecoach around town looked like a lot of fun.

 The Four Seasons Resort, Jackson Hole

 The Four Seasons is located up the hill from a ski complex and in the summer months, the lifts double as bike lifts for mountain biking adventure trails.
 A restaurant sits at the top of the mountain for your convenience.

-We were shown to our elegant hotel room.
-It was adorned with buttery leather chairs, huge built in wood cabinets, an electric fireplace, and a scenic balcony.
+Eddie and I were shown to our elegant hotel room.
+It was adorned with buttery leather chairs, huge built-in wood cabinets, an electric fireplace, and a scenic balcony.
 Our balcony overlooked the site where the hot air balloons were launched daily, which made for some great photos.

-The Decadent Outdoors
+The Amazing Outdoors

 The Four Seasons pool and deck was one of my favorites of any hotel in the United States.
 It was designed to offer privacy, with groups of thick lounges scattered throughout and unique swings and hanging beds could be enjoyed as well.